Home / Home Loans / Mortgage offset accounts…

 and take the first step on your home loan journey, with Compare the Market.

 Every dollar counts.
-As interest for a home loan is usually charged daily, the more money you can keep in your offset account, the sooner your loan will be paid out.
+As interest for a home loan is usually calculated and charged daily, the more money you can keep in your offset account on a regular basis, the lower your home loan interest charges will be.
+Subsequently, it’ll likely take you less time to pay off your home loan than it would if you didn’t have your surplus funds kept within an offset account.

-Offset accounts essentially function as an everyday transaction account, while providing a financial buffer against the interest on your outstanding loan.
-Provided you have money in your offset account, they can help you save money by reducing the amount of interest you pay on your home loan balance.
+Offset accounts often function as an everyday transaction account, while providing a financial buffer against the interest on your outstanding loan.
+Provided you have money in your offset account, it can help you save by reducing the amount of interest you pay on your home loan balance.

-Offset accounts can be 100% offset (meaning the entirety of the account’s balance is used to calculate your reduced interest repayment) or a partial offset, which generally means a percentage of the account’s balance is used.
-Your lender will calculate daily interest using the difference between your mortgage offset account and the balance on the home loan.
+Offset accounts can be 100% offset (meaning the entirety of the account’s balance is used in the calculation of your reduced interest repayment) or a partial offset, which generally means a percentage of the account’s balance is used.
+Your lender will calculate your daily interest amount using the net balance between your mortgage offset account and your home loan.

-The key to making a mortgage offset account work is to maintain enough of a balance to make it worth your while.
-Offset accounts aren’t free.
-Lenders in Australia will generally charge you a monthly or annual fee or a higher interest rate for the privilege of having an offset account, so you need to make sure it’s saving you enough money in interest to outweigh those fees.
+The key to making a mortgage offset account work is to maintain enough of a minimum balance to make it worth your while, as offset accounts aren’t always free.
+Lenders can charge borrowers a monthly or annual fee or a higher interest rate for the privilege of having an offset account, so you need to make sure the feature is saving you enough money in interest to outweigh those package fees.

 There are two types of offset accounts available: